What is Posting in Accounting?

 The details of XYZ internationals are as under:

-XYZ international issues 20 invoices to its customers and record each transaction in the sales account and the respective debtor’s account.
-Also, the company purchased from 10 suppliers the recorded in purchases accounts and respective creditors’ accounts.
-Some of the payable liability is recorded in the general journal account.
+XYZ international issues 20 invoices to its customers and records each transaction in the sales account and the respective debtor’s account.
+Also, the company purchased from 10 suppliers the records in purchases accounts and respective creditors’ accounts.
+In addition, some of the payable liability is recorded in the general journal account.
 The details are as under:

 Prepare General Ledger.